-The Housing Service sets our principles and priorities, in the form of policies.
-These guide the work we do, so that we deliver and effective and efficient service to you.
+We set out our housing principles and priorities in the form of policies.
+These guide the work we do, so that we deliver an effective and efficient housing service to you.

-Policies are created and altered through changes in legislation, the requirements of the Scottish Government, public concerns and tenant feedback.
+Policies are created and altered through changes in legislation, the requirements of the Scottish Government, management and public concerns as well as tenant feedback.

 We identify our aims and priorities, have an open consultation process and decide specific actions.
-After this, it will be presented to the Communities Committee, who have the final say in approving the policy or not.
+After this, we present any policy changes to our Communities Committee, who have the final say in approving the policy or not.

 View our current policies by alphabetical order: